Article

 Download

 Brent Farrell is a Senior Vice President with Kaufman Hall’s Real Estate practice.
-With more than 20 years of experience in commercial real estate, he has been involved in over $5 billion in healthcare real estate advisory assignments ranging from medical office buildings to hospitals and post-acute facilities.
+With more than 20 years of real estate experience and over 15 years specializing in healthcare, and been involved in over $7 billion in healthcare real estate advisory assignments ranging from medical office buildings to acute-care hospitals and post-acute facilities

 Submit